Ozzie Albies Player Props: Braves vs. Tigers

-The Atlanta Braves, including Ozzie Albies (batting .250 in his past 10 games, with three home runs, six walks and seven RBI), take on starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Atlanta Braves, including Ozzie Albies (batting .250 in his past 10 games, with three home runs, six walks and seven RBI), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Wednesday at 1:10 PM ET.

 In his most recent game he had a hitless performance (0-for-2 with an RBI) against the Tigers.